wuyang1002431655/tango_with_django_19/manuscript/chapter-unix.md

     sibu:~ david$ mkdir code
     sibu:~ david$

 There's no confirmation that the command succeeded.
-We can check that the `code` directory was created by changing the present working directory with the `cd` command.
+We can change the present working directory with the `cd` command to change to `code`.
+If this succeeds, we will know the directory has been successfully created.

 {lang="text",linenos=off}
     sibu:~ david$ cd code